serengil/tensorflow-101/README.md

 I have worked all my life in Machine Learning, and **I've never seen one algorithm knock over its benchmarks like Deep Learning** - Andrew Ng

-This repository will guide you to become a machine learning practitioner.
-This includes deep learning based project implementations I've done from scratch.
+This repository includes deep learning based project implementations I've done from scratch.
 You can find both the source code and documentation as a step by step tutorial.
 Model structrues and pre-trained weights are shared as well.

 *PS: This repository is updated regularly.
 You should pull the repo if you forked.*